Javascript library

 Multiple operations

-The transaction builder can be used if multiple operations have to be called in a single transaction:
+You can use transaction builder to call multiple operations in a single transaction:

 await blockchain